apple-memory/apple-memory/README.md

 ## 𓆝 𓆟 𓆞 𓆝 𓆟
+-cybersecurity student -
+still learning how to use this ..

 <!--
 **apple-memory/apple-memory** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.